 Buying and Selling Commercial Property

-We have experience of all types of commercial property law.
-Including laws on retail premises, industrial units, hotels and guest houses, agricultural land, development land etc. We also advise on Stamp Duty implications as necessary.
+We are experienced with all types of commercial property, including retail premises, industrial units, hotels and guest houses, agricultural land and development land.
+We also advise on Stamp Duty implications as necessary.

 Whether you are a landlord or a tenant, the correct preparation of the lease document is vital.
 It will govern the obligations of the parties for a significant period of time and is difficult to alter at a later date.
 Clarity is essential if disputes are to be avoided.